hiijitesh/spamBlocker-pro/README.md

 psql

 # create database
-CREATE DATABASE spamdb;
+CREATE DATABASE spamapp;

 # create database with password
-CREATE USER spamdb WITH PASSWORD 'password';
+CREATE USER spamapp WITH PASSWORD 'password';

 # grant all previllege
-GRANT ALL PRIVILEGES ON DATABASE spamdb TO myprojectuser;
+GRANT ALL PRIVILEGES ON DATABASE spamapp TO myprojectuser;

 ```